🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Estimated Year 1 Total (excl. capital) Formation, FI fee, legal, compliance, office EUR 40,000–100,000

-Sweden Finansinspektionen Crypto License — Common Questions
+Sweden Finansinspektionen Crypto Licence — Common Questions

 Finansinspektionen (FI) is Sweden's financial supervisory authority and regulates virtual currency providers under the Swedish AML Act (Lag om åtgärder mot penningtvätt och finansiering av terrorism).
 Entities providing crypto custody, exchange, or transfer services in Sweden must register with FI.
-Under MiCA, FI becomes the Swedish CASP competent authority for full EU passportable authorization.
+Under MiCA, FI becomes the Swedish CASP competent authority for full EU passportable authorisation.

 Finansinspektionen crypto registration typically takes 3–6 months.
 Sweden's FI has a reputation for thorough review processes and strict compliance expectations.
 Well-prepared applications with complete AML documentation, detailed business plans, and qualified management can be processed at the faster end of this range.
 FI actively reviews management backgrounds and the adequacy of AML controls.